CIB/Aleta/use-cases.md

 For example, we can create sub-nodes in the tree for the story for each character, and store details about them like their appearance.
 Similar for places we encounter, like a village as a node, with houses, people, roads etc. as sub-nodes.

+### Character reaction

+When writing out the reaction of a specific character, we should strip out information in the prompt that the character would not know about.
+For example, internal monologue of the player, events that happened earlier where that character wasn't present, etc.

 ## Merge request deep dive

 Below is a prompt I gave to another AI agent system while experimenting.
 This prompt represents a good use case for aleta.
 A prompt like this should be translated to an execution plan, potentially with pseudo-code to describe the control flow and steps.